UBC-Geography/computing-resources/containers/README.md

 # Containers

-Similar to virtual machines, containers are a form of virtualization that packages software and the multiple dependencies required to run that software into a single, distributable container.
+Similar to virtual machines, containers are a form of virtualization that package software and the multiple dependencies required to run that software into a single, distributable environment.
 That container can then be run on any system that is running the appropriate engine (Docker, Podman, etc.).
 They are often lighter and more agile than virtual machines but can include increased security risks if not deployed correctly.
-In general, virtual environments managed using tools like `conda` as discussed in ['Getting started with Conda, Virtual Environments, and Python'](/development-environments/conda-getting-started.md) should provide sufficient isolation for most geospatial computing cases without the need to familiarize oneself with container technologies, but containers can
+In general, virtual environments managed using tools like Conda as discussed in ['Getting started with Conda, Virtual Environments, and Python'](/development-environments/conda-getting-started.md) should provide sufficient isolation for most geospatial computing cases without the need to familiarize oneself with container technologies, but containers can